-When a new gage is defined, the HEC-HMS user has the option to retrieve the values from an existing HEC-DSS file or to enter manually the ordinates by typing in a spreadsheet-like grid.
-The analyst here selected the first option by clicking the External DSS Record radio button on the New Precipitation Record form, as shown in Figure 37.
+When a new time-series gage is added to a project, the HEC-HMS user has the option to retrieve the values from an existing HEC-DSS file or to enter manually the ordinates by typing the data in a table.
+The analyst here selected the first option by selecting the Data Storage System (HEC-DSS) data source option in the time-series gage Component Editor, as shown in Figure 37.